Human Perception of Intrinsically Motivated Autonomy in Human-Robot Interaction: Materials and methods

 This study design is different from our preliminary study~\citep{ScheunemannSalgeEtAl-19}.
-There, we positioned the participant at one particular side of the table.
-This side had no border and the robot could fall off the table.
+There, we positioned the participant at one particular side of the table which had no border and therefore permitted the robot to fall off the table.
 We hypothesized that this encourages interaction with the robot and that participants would see that the intrinsically motivated robot adapts to their input.
 Furthermore, we hypothesized that an intrinsically motivated robot, which explores the area and the interaction with the participant would be perceived as having higher agency and competence.
 This design was not entirely successful.
 The intrinsically motivated robot could not sense the edge.
-Therefore, when it approached participants they did not consider it as approaching them, but judged the robot as rather `suicidal'.
+Therefore, when it approached participants they did not consider it as approaching them, but judged the robot as rather \emph{suicidal}.
 In consequence, the participants judged the robot as less competent, despite its ability to adapt~\citep[cf.][sec.~5]{ScheunemannSalgeEtAl-19}.
-This is a good example of why it is important to consider the participants' expectations when choosing a robot and designing a study.
+This is a good example of why it is critical to consider the participants' expectations when choosing a robot and designing a study.

 In this study, we decided to keep the robot hardware, but change the design of the environment, so that all borders of the interaction environment are enclosed.
 If the participant decides to be passive, the robot cannot fall off the table.
 In addition, the round shape of the table and its position allows participants to reach all borders.
 We do not assign a specific position to the participants.
-This further reduces our instructions for the participants, which gives them fewer possibilities to assign an implicit robot task.
+This further reduces our instructions to the participants, aiming to further reduce our influence on their implicit task assignment for the robot.
+This design of the interaction environment is key to enable the robotologist study design and supports the requirements outlined above in \autoref{sec:studyII:robotology}.